FlorianFormentini/hugo-portfolio/README.md

 Some files that are not in the public folder also need to be transferred but are not handled by the automatic deployment:
   - `.well-known`: Brave Creators files, no modification needed.
 Sent only on the first deploy.
   - `.htaccess`: If modified, this file must be transferred manually to the server by FTP.
+    - `ErrorDocument 404 /404.html` allows to load the 404 page